 Treatment Options for High Cholesterol

 Lifestyle choices play a major role in Cholesterol and Heart Health.
 Diets high in saturated fats, trans fats, and processed foods can raise bad cholesterol levels, while physical inactivity and smoking further increase cardiovascular risk.
-On the other hand, eating a heart-healthy diet rich in fruits, vegetables, whole grains, and healthy fats can significantly improve cholesterol levels.
-Regular exercise helps lower LDL cholesterol and boost HDL cholesterol.
-Maintaining a healthy weight and managing stress also support better cholesterol balance and long-term heart protection.

 Lifestyle Changes